Our Learn to Sail Programs

 This is a great course to take if you're contemplating purchasing a sailboat and you don't know how to sail or are unsure of your sailing skills.

-2023 Course Dates: Tuesday evenings (the Tuesday Course) beginning June 27 (8 Tuesdays), and Thursday evenings (the Thursday Course) beginning June 29 (8 Thursdays).
+2024 Course Dates: Tuesday evenings (the Tuesday Course) June 25 - Aug 13, and Thursday evenings (the Thursday Course) June 27- Aug 15.
 Max 20 participants

 Time: 6:30 to 9:30